Junior Marine Biologist Summer Camp

 Summer Camp Descriptions

 Explore Florida’s coastal ecosystems and all the marine animals that live there!
 Campers will journey from mangroves to coral reefs as they explore different habitats for the incredible diversity of flora and fauna.
-Campers will learn about the importance and complexity of coastal habitats, learn to take samples and use observation to collect data, enjoy snorkeling excursions, and more.
-Ocean Adventures encompasses sea turtles and their marine environment as well as behind-the-scenes access to our sea turtle hospital.
+Campers will learn about the importance and complexity of coastal habitats, learn to take samples and use observation to collect data, enjoy snorkeling excursions, take a trip kayaking to explore mangroves and more.
+Ocean Adventures encompasses sea turtles and their marine environment and allows your camper to observe all the amazing things you can find!

 Sea Turtle Savers

-Join us for our all-new camp session dedicated to aspiring sea turtle researchers, veterinarians and biologists!
+Join us for our camp session dedicated to aspiring sea turtle researchers, veterinarians and biologists!
 Our Sea Turtle Savers session will give your sea turtle lover an opportunity to be a marine science researcher, veterinarian and marine biologist throughout the week for a hands-on experience they won’t soon forget.
-Campers will learn the process of rescue to release as they participate in rescue and rehabilitation simulations, take a behind-the-scenes tour of our sea turtle hospital, learn how to conduct a sea turtle nesting survey and spend a day in the life of LMC staff.
+Campers will learn the process of rescue to release as they participate in rescue and rehabilitation simulations, become responsible anglers on the Juno Beach Pier, learn how to conduct a sea turtle nesting survey and spend a day in the life of LMC staff.

 Ready, set, SAVE!
 Watch as your child turns from camper to Conservation Kid as they learn the importance of ocean conservation for sea turtles, the ocean and their future.
-Campers will learn how to responsibly enjoy the outdoors while having fun fishing, canoeing and snorkeling safely for marine life.
-Each Conservation Kid will receive a Sea Turtle Safety award upon completion of the camp session and leave with tools and resources to implement responsible practices in their own community.
+Campers will learn how to responsibly enjoy the outdoors while having fun seining and snorkeling safely in marine environments.
+Conservation Kids will also explore the different ecosystems here in South Florida and gain an understanding of human impacts to them.
+Each camper will leave with tools and resources to implement responsible practices in their own community!

 Early Bird (Feb.
-1 - 28): $200 per child if attending more than one week or with a sibling
+1 - 28): $205 per child if attending multiple weeks or with a sibling

-$235 per child if attending more than one week or with a sibling
+$240 per child if attending multiple weeks or with a sibling

 Early Bird (Feb.
-1 - 28): $225 per child if attending more than one week or with a sibling
+1 - 28): $230 per child if attending multiple weeks or with a sibling

-$250 per child if attending more than one week or with a sibling
+$255 per child if attending multiple weeks or with a sibling

 Camp payments are nonrefundable.
 Registration can transfer based on availability.